 06 – Useful Spot – Tbilisi, behind the Holy Trinity church

 Why: To our surprise we found twelve other overlanders camped here even though it was late in the season.
-During our days here it was a quiet place to camp.
+During our days here it was a quiet place to camp and on walking distance from the old town.
 Public toilet next to the church (450 meters, Oct ’22).

 GPS Waypoint: 41.698961, 44.818177